azurenoops/terraform-overlays-baseline/docs/deployment/landing-zone/landing-zone-planning.md

 ### Mission Enclave - Microsoft Defender for Cloud Configuration

+By default [Microsoft Defender for Cloud](https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-cloud-introduction) offers a free set of monitoring capabilities that are enabled via an Azure policy when you first set up a subscription and view the Microsoft Defender for Cloud portal blade.

+Microsoft Defender for Cloud offers a standard/defender sku which enables a greater depth of awareness including more recomendations and threat analytics.
+You can enable this higher depth level of security in Mission Enclave Landing Zone Starter by setting the parameter deployDefender during deployment.
+In addition you can include the security_center_contact_email parameter to set a contact email for alerts.

 The following will be created:

 - Microsoft Defender for Cloud Configuration